derekwilson/PodcastUtilities/README.md

 * VisualStudio 2022 (any version including the free versions)
 * In the past I did check that SharpDevelop worked so that might also be an option
 * NUnit, MSBuild Community Tasks (installers are in the tools folder)
+* To run the tests in VS you will need to [download the developer pack][https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=msbuild-developerpacks] for .NETFramework, currently v4.6.2

 ### Building the project